curry0622/Parallel-Programming/README.md

 ## Final Project: Parallel Matrix Multiplication

-[Vicky Chen](https://github.com/vickychen928) and I used several parallelism libraries, including SSE vectorization, Pthread, OpenMP, MPI, and CUDA, to accelerate matrix multiplication.
-More information can be seen in [this repository](https://github.com/curry0622/Parallel-Matrix-Multiplication).
+[Vicky Chen](https://github.com/vickychen928) and I utilized various parallelism libraries to enhance the speed of matrix multiplication.
+These libraries encompass SSE vectorization, Pthread, OpenMP, MPI, and CUDA.
+Additional details can be found in [this repository](https://github.com/curry0622/Parallel-Matrix-Multiplication).